mpasternak/pyheif/README.md

 Please use [the original library here](https://github.com/carsales/pyheif/issues/95).

-To build, download this repo and type:
+To build, download this repo, create virtualenv with your favourite Python version, don't forget about downloading libheic with homebrew or macports and type:
 ```
 make all
 ```